 Concourse supports rich text editing, so you can directly copy and paste formatted text from MS Word.
 This is especially useful if you are transferring an existing syllabus to Concourse.

-Within Concourse, syllabi can be set to hide certain parts of a syllabus that an instructor or administrator might not want to share publicly, such as contact information.
-That way, only members of your community – students, faculty, and administrators – can view said syllabus content.
+Our permissions feature makes sure syllabi can be set to open up or hide any or all parts of a syllabus that an instructor or administrator might not want to share publicly, such as contact information.
+Concourse puts you in complete control over what components of your syllabus are available to whom and where.

-You can experience first-hand how easy it is to download a report from Concourse in our demo.
+Experience first-hand how easy it is to download a report from Concourse when you contact us for an online demo.

 In order to get Concourse implemented, we will guide you through the following six-phase approach: